vzakharov/finn/dont_build_your_own/README.md

-# (Don't) Build Your Own – Book Series
+# (Don’t) Build Your Own – Book Series

-Welcome to the glorious (and ill-advised) blueprint series for building complex human systems you probably shouldn’t. *(Don't) Build Your Own* is a satirical, faux-practical guidebook series exploring heavy topics through a recipe-book lens.
+Welcome to the glorious (and ill-advised) blueprint series for building complex human systems you probably shouldn’t. *(Don’t) Build Your Own* is a satirical, faux-practical guidebook series exploring heavy topics through a recipe-book lens.

 The books are packed with history, anthropology, politics, and anecdotes — all framed as if the reader is being walked through the steps of building their own version of the topic (bad idea, obviously).